Belief propagation, robust reconstruction and optimal recovery of block models: Robust reconstruction on regular trees

 \end{proposition}

-Note that Proposition~\ref{prop:large-d-recursion} immediately implies that if $d \theta^2 \ge C$ and $\theta \le \theta^*$ then $\E (X_{\rho,k} - Y_{\rho,k})^2 \to 0$ as $k \to \infty$, which implies Theorem~\ref{thm:d-ary} in the case that $\theta \le \theta^*$.
+Note that Proposition~\ref{prop:large-d-recursion} immediately implies that if $d \theta^2 \ge C$ and $\theta\le\theta^*$ then $\E(X_{\rho,k} - Y_{\rho,k})^2 \to0$ as $k \to\infty$, which implies Theorem~\ref{teo:d-ary} in the case that $\theta\le\theta^*$.

-In proving Proposition~\ref{prop:large-d-recursion}, the first step is to replace the right hand side of~\eqref{eq:mag-recurrence} with something easier to work with; in particular, we would like to have something without $X$ in the denominator.
+In proving Proposition~\ref{prop:large-d-recursion}, the first step is to replace the right-hand side of~\eqref{eq:mag-recurrence} with something easier to work with; in particular, we would like to have something without $X$ in the denominator.
 For this, we note that

 Hence, if $a = \prod_i (1 + \theta X_{ui,k})$, $b = \prod_i (1 - \theta X_{ui,k})$, and $a'$ and $b'$ are the same quantities with $Y$ replacing $X$, then